 HUD is currently investigating if housing discrimination has taken place in the area during Lightfoot’s administration.

 On October 21, two ministers also filed a federal lawsuit to stop General Iron from moving to the 10th Ward, alleging that Lightfoot’s administration has engaged in environmental racism by pushing through two permits for the clout heavy shredder, and doing this without public notice.

 According to the lawsuit, General Iron and the facility’s former owner, the Labkon family, has contributed $750,000 to influence City Hall officials since 2005.
 Among the biggest recipients are Zoning Chair Alderman Tom Tunney ($62,250), Finance Chair Alderman Scott Waguespack ($30,500), Ethics Chair Alderwoman Michele Smith ($24,500), and Environmental Protection Chair Alderman George Cardenas ($41,750).

 “Our faith communities, like Black and Brown communities across this city, are being forced to accept yet another bad polluting neighbor.
 General Iron is just the latest in a long list: MAT Asphalt, Hilco and Sims Metal Management,” said Rev. Roosevelt Watkins III, pastor of Bethlehem Star Missionary Baptist Church, in a statement.

 “Simply put: the South Side gets the scrap yard; the North Side gets Lincoln Yards.”

 Update, October 28, 2020: This piece has been updated to include the recent lawsuit.

-Update, February 16, 2021: Some aldermen contributions have been updated.
+Correction, February 16, 2021: Some aldermen contributions were updated.